brevdev/brev_docs/docs/README.md

 [ ] Public launch: Stable for enterprise use cases.

-### This doc
+### What we will accomplish

-Will go over the core features of Brev by building a sign up form that texts you everytime someone signs up.
+We will go over the core features of Brev by building a sign up form that texts you everytime someone signs up.

-**7 steps, eta: 10 min**
+**7 steps, eta: 10 minutes**

 ### Setup